djosborne/calico-containers/docs/mesos/DockerizedVagrant.md

 ## Deploy Mesos Cluster with Vagrant

-The vagrant script will create the two Centos virtual machines, install docker and calico on the machines, pull the required docker images from DockerHub, and start the images.

 To get the vagrant script, you must clone the [`calico-mesos repository`][calico-mesos] onto your host.

 ```
 # HTTPS
 git clone https://github.com/projectcalico/calico-mesos.git

-# SSH
-git clone git@github.com:projectcalico/calico-mesos.git
 ```

-Change directories into the `calico-mesos` repository on your machine, then run `vagrant up` to execute the `Vagrantfile` in this directory:
+Change into the cloned `calico-mesos` directory, then run `vagrant up` to execute the `Vagrantfile` in this directory:

 ```
 cd calico-mesos
 vagrant up
 ```

 That's it!
-Note that the script may take up to 30 minutes to complete, so don't be alarmed if it seems to be taking its time.
+Note that the script may take up to 30 minutes to complete as it creates the two virtual machines and pulls the docker container images, so don't be alarmed if it seems to be taking its time.

 ## Vagrant Install Results